 Emergency Medical Supplies List

-Have plenty of quality medical supplies will be needed during an emergency.
+Plenty of quality medical supplies will be needed during an emergency.
 These involve such things as:

 - Aspirin and other painkillers